My Little Pony: The Movie (1986 film): Plot

-Megan accompanies two ponies on a visit to the Moochick, who gives the trio a new home (Paradise Estate) and a map to find the Flutter Ponies who might stop the Smooze.
-A group led by Megan sets out to find Flutter Valley, while Spike and Baby Lickety-Split run into five ugly but well-meaning creatures called Grundles, whose home, Grundleland, was covered by the Smooze in the past.
+Megan accompanies two ponies on a visit to the Moochick, who gives the trio a new home and a map to find the Flutter Ponies who might stop the Smooze.
+A group led by Megan sets out to find Flutter Valley, while Spike and Lickety Split run into five ugly but well-meaning creatures called Grundles, whose home, Grundleland, was covered by the Smooze in the past.
 Meanwhile, on the quest to find the Flutter Ponies, Megan gets lost in a field of giant sunflowers, almost becoming a victim of the Smooze.
-Hydia sees the Smooze has failed to kill the ponies and sends 'Ahgg', her pet, after them.
-Meanwhile, Spike, Baby Lickety-Split, and the Grundles almost fall victim to the Smooze, with Spike's tail being smoozed, but they escape by floating down the river on a log, and end up in a clearing by a well, where Baby Lickety-Split, feeling down about the situation she is in, hears echoes in the well and rescues Morning Glory, a Flutter Pony who fell in earlier.
+Hydia sees the Smooze has failed to kill the ponies and sends Ahgg, her pet giant spider, after them.
+Meanwhile, Spike, Lickety Split, and the Grundles almost fall victim to the Smooze, with Spike's tail being smoozed, but they escape by floating down the river on a log, and end up in a clearing by a well.
+As Lickety Split wallows in self-pity, she hears echoes in the well and rescues Morning Glory, a Flutter Pony who fell in earlier.
 She is informed of the Smooze and so promises to lead them to Flutter Valley.
 Meanwhile, the team on the quest to find the Flutter Ponies press on through Shadow Forest, where they are attacked by sentient trees which fire sharp branches at them.
-After escaping the forest, they find that the high narrow final pass into Flutter Valley is blocked by Ahgg, a giant spider, and its web, and Megan is once more in danger, but is saved by Wind Whistler.
-When out of the canyon, the group finds Flutter Valley and meet with the queen Rosedust, who refuses to get involved at first, until Baby Lickety-Split arrives, safe and sound, along with Spike, the Grundles, and Morning Glory.
+After escaping the forest, they find that the high narrow final pass into Flutter Valley is blocked by Ahgg and its web, and Megan is once more in danger, but is saved by Wind Whistler.
+When out of the canyon, the group finds Flutter Valley and meet with the queen Rosedust, who refuses to get involved at first, until Lickety Split arrives, safe and sound, along with Spike, the Grundles, and Morning Glory.
 There is much argument about non-involvement in other ponies' problems from the flutter ponies.
-Even though Morning Glory pleads with their queen to help their cousins, Rosedust still hesitates, until after Baby Lickety-Split appears to sway her enough to aid in the defeat of the Smooze.
+Even though Morning Glory pleads with their queen to help their cousins, Rosedust still hesitates, until after Lickety Split appears to sway her enough to aid in the defeat of the Smooze.

 The other ponies and forest animals are about to be covered by the Smooze as the witches watch from their ship.
-The Flutter Ponies come to the rescue and destroy the Smooze, with their magical wind, Utter Flutter, uncover the rainbow and drop the witches back into the volcano with the sticky goo.
+The Flutter Ponies come to the rescue and destroy the Smooze with their magical wind Utter Flutter, uncover the Rainbow of Light and drop the witches back into the volcano with the sticky goo.
 The Grundles are given the ruins of Dream Castle, all the ponies and Spike who were covered in Smooze are cleaned by the Flutter Ponies' Utter Flutter, and the Rainbow of Light is returned to the ponies.
 With all problems resolved, the ponies take Megan and her siblings back home.